No Compost Required: Instantly Fertilize Plants With These 3 Kitchen Scraps

 Are banana peels good fertilizer for plants?

 Banana peels do not contain nitrogen, which makes it a good organic fertilizer.
-Furthermore, banana peels are potassium-rich and contain calcium and phosphorus, which are beneficial for fruit trees and flowering plants, specifically roses.
+Furthermore, banana peels are potassium-rich and contain calcium and phosphorus.
+All the nutrients are beneficial for fruit trees and flowering plants, specifically roses.

 Can I use vegetable peels as fertilizer?

 Yes.
 Vegetable peels such as green leftovers, citrus rind, broccoli stalks and potato peels have nutrients that, when added to the soil of your garden, can provide vitamin A and C to your plants.
-Simply dig a hole and dump all your vegetable peels in it and cover it with soil.
+Simply dig a hole, dump all your vegetable peels in, and then cover it with soil.
 That is more beneficial than throwing them off as waste.

 Can I use coffee grounds as fertilizer?